 What Is a Yearly One-Off Expense Sheet?

 Basically, a yearly one-off expense spreadsheet shows you which expenses you anticipate over the course of the year that only come up once annually, or sometimes once quarterly (like an insurance premium).
 The way I did my spreadsheet is that I divided it into different broad categories (house maintenance and projects, car, medical and insurance, holidays and birthdays, travel, and miscellaneous), and then I wrote down all the expected expenses I could think for for the whole year in the column below, followed by the anticipated amount and the expected due date.
-Once again, you can receive a sample of what the template for mine looks like by signing up HERE.
+Once again, you can see what that looks like HERE.

 This is different from my regular monthly budget spreadsheet, which includes the categories for recurring monthly expenses and then several blank lines at the bottom to add in specific monthly expenses.
 This is also different than just doing sinking funds for each category; a sinking fund is basically created to specifically allot certain dollars to certain categories, but it doesn’t necessarily say when those dollars will be used, or what they will be used for.
 For example, we have a sinking fund for car maintenance and repairs, but that largely acts as kind of an emergency fund for any unexpected repairs that come up, as well as a general slush fund for the expected oil changes, DMV registration, etc. This yearly one-off expenses spreadsheet specifically tells me when certain expenses need to be paid, as well as the anticipated dollar amounts.
 It allows me to see exactly how much I need to anticipate spending each month above and beyond our normal monthly (recurring) expenses.